-I have been active in diverse lines of research, connected however by the red thread of complex adaptive systems as applied to spatial patterns of behaviour (individual, aggregate) & their interaction with their social and physical environment:
+I have been active in diverse lines of research, connected by the red thread of complex adaptive systems as applied to human-environment systems (both natural and technical environments), especially topological patterns of behaviour and of thought at the individual and community level:

 • Urbanism & Spatial planning, notably urbanisation scenario simulations, liveable and healthy cities, bottom-up urbanism and societal resilience, typologies of sustainable cities and their long-term resilience trajectories.